ashokchhetri7/self-discover/README.md

 about the task given.
 Do not simply rephrase the keys.”, followed by the reasoning structure, and finally the task instance.
 ```

-# Final Output
+## Final Output
-- Based on the above reasoning structure and step I have given the following structure to get the final output:
+- Based on the above reasoning structure and step I have given the following structure to get the final output.
+No need to run this.
+(It's not runnable)

 ```markdown